vhonebon1/CV/README.md

 Highlights of the course:

 - Feeding my curiosity and passion for code - demonstrated in my work from the course and my side projects
-- Adopting a growth-mindset and become more adept at analysing my strengths and potential areas for improvement
+- Moving towards a growth-mindset and becoming more adept at analysing my strengths and potential areas for improvement
 - Focusing on best practise and high quality code through OOP, TDD and MVC
 - Championing structured communication including daily standups and retros
-- Following the principes of agile software delopment and extreme programming closely
+- Following the principles of agile software delopment and extreme programming closely
-- Using the follwing tech: Ruby, Rails, Javascript and Node.js, Clojure
+- Using the follwing technologies: Ruby, Rails, Javascript and Node.js, Clojure
 - Using the following testing frameworks: Rspec, Jasmine and custom built assertion libraries

 #### London School of Economics Summer School (July - August 2014)